ilkanmertokul/NLP-SpellChecker-Turkish/README.md

 # About the structure:

 Phyton used with the help of nltk library to do this project.
 There is a small dataset with 7k words called 5.txt to do testing.
-You can switch to 95.txt which is way bigger dataset.
+You can switch to 95.txt which is way bigger dataset.<br />
 There are 20 sentence samples which are all in english letters, program finds occurences on all possible sentences.
-Example :
+Example :<br />
-Found total of 256 combinations of = - surlara dogru surdu -
+Found total of 256 combinations of = - surlara dogru surdu -<br />
-Here are a few:
+Here are a few:<br />
-surlara doğru surdu
+surlara doğru surdu<br />
-surlara doğru surdü
+surlara doğru surdü<br />
-surlara doğru sürdu
+surlara doğru sürdu<br />
-surlara doğru sürdü
+surlara doğru sürdü<br />
-This program calculates all sentences for = unigram , bigram.
+This program calculates all sentences for = unigram , bigram.<br />
-These are the words that has been tested:
+These are the words that has been tested:<br />
 ![Ekran görüntüsü_20230102_161746](https://user-images.githubusercontent.com/61903795/210236609-f857d8c5-b191-48a1-9cf1-dde04a80a602.png)

 # How?